 Fiona Veitch Smith

-She lives with her husband, daughter and two dogs in Newcastle upon Tyne where she lectures in media and scriptwriting at the local universities.
+She lives with her husband, daughter and two dogs in Newcastle upon Tyne where she tutors creative writing and is a visiting lecturer in journalism at the local university.
 She has a passion for cheesecake, Pilates and playing the clarinet – preferably not at the same time!

 Historical - Shortlisted for The Jazz Files, 2016

 Winner of the People’s Play Award for black comedy murder mystery, Pig Stew, 2010.

 Finalist in the Forword Indie Prize, mystery category 2017 for The Kill Fee.

 Shortlisted for The People’s Book Prize, mystery category, winter 2018/19, for The Cairo Brief.